oimodeler/oimodeler/docs/source/models.rst

          'c2_EG_fwhm_interp2': oimParam at 0x23d9e719340 : fwhm=8 ± 0 mas range=[-inf,inf] free=True }

 That way we have reduced our number of free parameters to 8.
-If you change  ``params['elong']`` value it will also change ``el.params['elong']`` values are they are actually the same instance of the :func:`oimParam <oimodeler.oimParam.oimParam>` class.
+If you change ``eg.elong`` value it will also change ``el.elong`` values are they are actually the same instance of the :func:`oimParam <oimodeler.oimParam.oimParam>` class.

 A more advance way to link parameters is the use :func:`oimParamLinker <oimodeler.oimParam.oimParamLinker>` class.
-This class allow to define a simple mathematically formulat between the value of two parameters.
+This class allow to define a simple mathematically formula between the value of two parameters.

 Let's create a new model which include a elongated ring perpendicular to the Gaussian and Ellipse ``pa`` and with a inner and outer radii equals to 2 and 4 times the ellipse